-This simple and delicious recipe guarantees crispy oven baked fries every single time, and are as addictive as any takeout paper filled bag.
+This simple and delicious recipe guarantees crispy oven baked fries every single time.
+Plus, they are as addictive as any takeout paper filled bag.
 Get the recipe here.

-Light and creamy from the cashew coconut sauce, our Kale & Sweet Potato Stew is comforting, hearty and the ultimate dish to add to your meal plan rotation.
+Light and creamy from the cashew coconut sauce, our Kale & Sweet Potato Stew is comforting and hearty.
+It’s the ultimate dish to add to your meal plan rotation.
 Get the recipe here.

 Crispy Chicken Puttanesca

 This one skillet chicken puttanesca highlights the trifecta of olives, capers and tomatoes with the crispiest, cracking chicken skin ever.
 Just be sure to pack enough for tomorrow’s lunch because there won’t be any leftovers.